Downloads Butler

 Can it clean files I already downloaded?

 Yes.
 Rescue is built for existing files in a chosen local folder.
-It previews cleanup before applying changes.
+It previews cleanup first, excludes subfolders by default, and avoids hard-delete behavior.

 Is it free?